zyedidia/micro/runtime/help/options.md

     default value: `false`

+* `clipboard`: specifies how micro should access the system clipboard.
+   Possible values are:
+    * `external`: accesses clipboard via an external tool, such as xclip/xsel or wl-clipboard on Linux, pbcopy/pbpaste on MacOS, and system calls on Windows.
+On Linux, if you do not have one of the tools installed, or if they are not working, micro will throw an error and use an internal clipboard.
+    * `terminal`: accesses the clipboard via your terminal emulator.
+Note that there is limited support among terminal emulators for this feature (called OSC 52).
+Terminals that are known to work are Kitty (enable reading with `clipboard_control` setting), iTerm2 (enable in prefs), st, rxvt-unicode and xterm if enabled (see `> help copypaste` for details).
+Note that Gnome-terminal does not support this feature.
+With this setting, copy-paste **will** work over ssh.
+See `> help copypaste` for details.
+    * `internal`: micro will use an internal clipboard.

+    default value: `external`

 * `colorcolumn`: if this is not set to 0, it will display a column at the specified column.
 This is useful if you want column 80 to be highlighted special for example.